 7. Remember that B2B blogging is all about generating leads

 But of course, the most crucial thing in B2B blogging is to usher readers to your marketing funnel.
+Learn about lead generation to provide a smooth transfer to the marketing funnel.

 The bottom line is to generate leads and convert these leads to paying clients.
 So, always be on the lookout to optimize for and increase page conversions as a whole.